 There is some overlap in the work the team does with Private Client, Dispute Resolution, Crime and Immigration.
 The Family team also works closely with the Immigration team on Surrogacy cases.

-- Trainee Supervisor: Abby Buckland, Senior Associate
+- Trainee Supervisor: Lauren Evans, Senior Associate

 The immigration practice area is divided into three teams: the private client team and two corporate teams.
 Trainees spend half of the seat in the private client team and the other half in one of the corporate teams.